Tech Policy

 The Tech Policy Youth Ambassadors program creates a mentored, professional pathway for young people to contribute directly to national and global tech policy conversations.

-Delivered by the Tech Policy Design Institute (TPDi) and supported by the LEGO Group.
+Delivered by the Tech Policy Design Institute (TPDi) and supported by the LEGO Group, all outputs of the program are independently led and owned by the Youth Ambassadors.

 Description